March 30, 2020 Regular Expressions Sources

 )

-When i searched all regexp.compile function use cases, i found that there were only 2 regexp flags options available — Posix and Perl.
-That means there are no option in GO to match newlines with dot.
+When I searched all regexp.Compile function use cases, I found that there were only two regexp flag options available — POSIX and Perl.
+That means there is no option in Go to match newlines with dot.

-So, regexp, that works for real is below:
+So, the regexp that actually works is below:

 <tag>([[:graph:]\\s]*?)</tag>

-Also there are a lot of predefined character classes, documented here.
-I used to of them to cover really all characters in [] brackets.
+There are also a lot of predefined character classes, documented here.
+I used two of them to cover all characters in the [] brackets.